Read about Glen Canyon National Recreation Area's fee increases on June 1, 2015; on Jan. 1, 2016; and on Jan. 1, 2017.

 Academic Fee Waiver

-Schools and other bona fide academic institutions conducting non-commercial educational purposes outings, may request an Academic Fee Waiver for Glen Canyon National Recreation Area.
-Cick HERE for information, and to apply.
+Schools and other bona fide academic institutions conducting non-commercial educational outings may request an Academic Fee Waiver for Glen Canyon National Recreation Area.
+More information and the waiver application (PDF 577 KB) are available.

 Automated Fee Machines

-If you have experienced difficulties with the Automated Fee Machine and have reason to believe it will result in unwarrented or incorrect charges to your credit card, please click here.
+If you have experienced difficulties with an Automated Fee Machine and have reason to believe it will result in unwarranted or incorrect charges to your credit card, please fill out a Report Form (PDF 111 KB).

 Special Park Uses